Report: YouHodler Breach Exposes Data for Thousands of Cryptocurrency Users

 How We Discovered the Breach

-We found the leak in YouHodler’s database as part of our web-mapping project.
-Ran and Noam examine ports to find known IP blocks.
-Once they’ve discovered IP blocks, they look for holes in the system that would indicate an open database.
-Using their technical expertise, they can confirm the identity of a leak to trace the data back to its owner.
+The discovery of the leak in YouHodler's database was a result of our ongoing web-mapping initiative.
+Ran and Noam conduct port examinations to detect recognized IP blocks.
+Upon identifying these IP blocks, they scrutinize the system for any vulnerabilities that could reveal an unsecured database.
+With their deep technical knowledge, they are able to ascertain the identity of a leak and consequently trace the data back to its original source.

 Our research term could have downloaded and sold the data exposed in this breach at massive personal gain.
 However, as ethical hackers and researchers, we believe that benefiting from a data breach is unethical.
 That's why we notify the database's owner and where possible, the people who have been affected.
 Our goal with this project is to create a safer and more secure internet for all users.

 vpnMentor is the world’s largest VPN review website.
 Our research lab is a pro bono service that strives to help the online community defend itself against cyber threats while educating organizations on protecting their users’ data.

 We recently discovered a massive data breach impacting 78 thousand patients taking Vascepa.
 We also revealed that Orvibo Smart Home systems were leaking billions of sensitive user records.
 You may also want to read our VPN Leak Report and Data Privacy Stats Report.